jamesflorentino/node-game/logs.md

 ## TODOS

-- **server** Instigate a command that spanws a unit in the room/game. server.coffee line 101 (finished)
+1. **server** / Instigate a command that spanws a unit in the room/game. server.coffee line 101 (finished)
-- **server** don't put announcements on the class logic.
+2. **server** / don't put announcements on the class logic.
 They should be inside the ServerProtocol methods. (finished)
+3. **client** / on the `moveUnit` protocol, make sure to send a `moveUnitEnd` call to the server, with the Id of the unit that moved.
+This is to ensure that the game can progress forward and that ALL clients received the command. code example (finished) :

+		socket.send("moveUnitEnd", {
+			unitId: "1a2b3c4d5e6f7"
+		});

+4. **server** / bind events triggered from the `Room` class.
+This allows us to neatly organize events in the `ServerProtocol`(finished)
+5. **client** / set the properties like `walkSpeed` as a prototype property instead to increase performance.(finished)
+6. **server** / calculate the room's next turn.
+The protocol name will be `turnList` which returns the turn list.
+And `unitTurn` which tells the client which unit is ready to move. pseudo-code: (finished)

+		function getNextTurn() {
+			// create a copy of their charge property and name it tentativeCharge
+			// whoever gets the highest possible value for their tempCharge wins the "lottery"
+			// with this we now have an active unit's turn to send to the client.
+Hold on to this edata.
+			// now we move onto getting a tentative turn list for the client UI to display.
+			//
+		}

+7. **server** / what to do if no one wins the next turn? do I dispatch an event to the client specifyin that the game has ended?
+If so, I can also use this to tell the clients who got the highest score. :) woot woot

+8. **server** / When a user leaves a room, and there's still a player in it, kill all of the player's units for now since this is a two player match only. e.g.

+		socket.send("removeUnit", {
+			unitId: "1a2b3c4d5e6f7"
+		});

 ## Updates

-- Finished the moveUnit implementation from server to client.
+1. Finished the moveUnit implementation from server to client.
+2. When the player logs out and the room is empty, it will reset itself - removing any existing users and units from the room.

 ## What I learned